sakshi2215/Flaskintegrated_eyeDetection/README.md

 # Flaskintegrated_eyeDetection
-It uses Flaskbased where the user will upload an image and it will predict whether it has open eyes or closed eyes.
+It uses Flaskbased Integration where the user will upload an image and it will predict whether it has open eyes or closed eyes.
-Open the terminal and run "python main.py"
+Model used here is trained on Drowsiness Detection Open the terminal and run "python main.py"

 ### **Output -1**